dewcservices/LocalChat/README.md

 Run `npm install` to install the npm dependencies.

-Run `npm run build-local-chat {linux|windows}` to build the distribution.
+Run `npm run build-local-chat {target-operating-system}` to build the distribution (where `target-operating-system` is either `linux` or `windows`).
 This distribution should be found in the root directory of the project, `LocalChat/dist`.

+> Optionally, run `npm run build-local-chat {linux|windows} wm` to build the distribution without downloading the models.

+If using chrome or edge browsers simply double-click the `LocalChat/dist/index.html` file to run the app (this should open the app in the browser using the file protocol).

-Run the fileserver executable, on Windows `LocalChat/dist/fileserver.exe`, on Linux `LocalChat/dist/fileserver`.
-Open http://localhost:8080/ in your browser and the app should be running! :)
+If using Firefox, the app must be ran with a local fileserver executable, on Windows `LocalChat/dist/fileserver.exe`, on Linux `LocalChat/dist/fileserver`.
+Open http://localhost:8080/ in your browser and the app should be running.